2018 MLB All-Star Game events and schedule: Everything you need to know

-The MLB All-Star Game isn’t until Tuesday night at Nationals Park, but there are plenty of local events to keep baseball fans occupied starting Friday.
-Here’s a rundown of all the festivities.
+The MLB All-Star Game festivities are now in full bloom.
+Here’s a rundown of all the events.

-First off, there will be a number of road closures and parking restrictions around Nationals Park starting Friday.
+First off, there are a number of road closures and parking restrictions around Nationals Park that started Friday.
 Click here for the complete rundown, courtesy of DDOT.

 When: Friday-Tuesday, 9 a.m. to 8 p.m. each day, except for Tuesday (9 a.m. to 7 p.m.).